Where to Stay in Budapest First Time: 11 BEST Areas

 Stay in Buda if you want a lot of sightseeing; you are first-time travelers; you are interested in the rich history of the city, and historical architecture; you want a romantic location for couples with quiet nights; you are couple looking for romatic location.

-Best places to stay in Buda:
+Best places to stay in Budapest in Buda for first-time visitors:

 If you come to Budapest for nightlife, you can consider to stay in the 7th district.
 Located in the Pest region of the city, Erzsébetváros, or Budapest’s District VII, is home to the Jewish community of Budapest and the many legendary ruin bars.